Marketers have never had more data at their disposal than they do today.

 Definition: Personal or specific information that an individual willingly shares by filling out a form, completing an online sale or taking another purposeful action.

 How marketers can use it: “Declared” data is often considered high-quality data because it is directly reported from the consumer.
 It also implies permission for future use of their information, such as for an email campaign.
-Generally, this data contains details about demographics, interests and purchase behaviour.
-Declared data forms the foundation of content personalisation and product recommendations popularised by Amazon and now used by most e-commerce sites.
+Generally, this data contains details about demographics, interests and purchase behavior.
+Declared data forms the foundation of content personalization and product recommendations popularized by Amazon and now used by most e-commerce sites.

-Definition: Data and characteristics assigned to a person based on their activities and behaviours online, often based around content consumption.
+Definition: Data and characteristics assigned to a person based on their activities and behaviors online, often based around content consumption.